 The M.A. program in Judaic Studies at the University of Michigan is a comprehensive interdisciplinary course of graduate study for students who seek a deeper knowledge of Jewish culture, history, arts and letters.
 The M.A. offers an opportunity to study the rich culture and historical experience of the Jewish people, and their traditions, interactions with other cultures, and impact on world civilizations.
 Drawing upon our faculty and library resources, the M.A. program provides a comprehensive broad, balanced advanced education in Judaic Studies.

-- 3 credits for the thesis or seminar paper.
+- 3 credits Capstone Course completed through an internship or field work or completion of thesis or seminar paper.
 Students may elect to complete a 3 credit Independent Study to accompany the thesis or seminar paper

 JUDAIC601: Introduction to Methods and Topics in Judaic Studies (3 credits)